MozillaItalia/Mozilla-Italia-l10n-guide/README.md

 #### Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) to know what roles and duties are required in this project.
-Don't forget to go through our [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) to learn about a few golden rules that will make coexistence in the team easier.
+Don’t forget to go through our [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) to learn about a few golden rules that will make coexistence in the team easier.

 #### License